amnzer/327-final-proj/game_code/game_code_main/game_readme_technical.md

 - In game_code/charting/read_osu.ipynb, objects will be represented as ints.
 This is how:

-  Bit 31: Tracks if note has been hit (dissapears if so) Bit 30: What channel notes are in (0=left, 1=right) Bits 29,28,27,26: Tracks note type (29: indicates spinner, 27: slider, 26: circle. possible 28: repeat slider but not implemented yet)
+  Bit 31: Tracks if note has been hit
+  Bit 30: What channel notes are in (0=left, 1=right)
+  Bits 29,28,27,26: Tracks note type (29: indicates spinner, 27: slider, 26: circle. possible 28: repeat slider but not implemented yet)
   Bit 25,24,23,22: Tracks note color (also not implemented yet)